hdShang/arxiv-daily/docs/cs-CV/2025-11-25/papers/251120722v1-dinolizer-learning-from-the-best-for-generative-inpainting-localizat.md

 ---
 layout: default
-title: DinoLizer: Learning from the Best for Generative Inpainting Localization
+title: "DinoLizer: Learning from the Best for Generative Inpainting Localization"
 ---

 # DinoLizer: Learning from the Best for Generative Inpainting Localization